mbarquin/DataPool/readme.md

 You can install the component in the following ways:

 * Use the official Github repository (https://github.com/mbarquin/datapool)
-* Use composer : composer require-dev mbarquin/datapool --dev
+* Use composer : composer require mbarquin/datapool --dev

 Usage
 -----